newbiegreen4ever/100-days-of-code_v.Newbie/log.md

 # 100 Days Of Code (Newbie version) - Log
 Given my limited coding skills and computer science knowledge, I decide to take this challenge slowly in a vanilla fashion.
-The goal is to working on Coding Skills / Computer Science at least 0.5 hr everyday in order to achieve steady progress.
+The goal is to working on Coding Skills / Computer Science at least 0.5 hr every day in order to achieve steady progress.
 > (1.01)^100 = 2.70 (corr. to 2 sig. fig.)

 ### Day 1: 2017-06-04 (Sunday)